PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/1_introduction.md

 The goal of the tutorial is to show you how you can easily build your own blockchain.
 Therefore, we’ll use [Substrate](https://github.com/paritytech/substrate), an open source Rust Blockchain Development Kit by Parity.
 The goal of the tutorial is to create a simple domain name runtime module for the next generation of web.

 A runtime is the block execution logic of the blockchain and consists of different runtime modules.
-A runtime module typically consists of storage items, functions, and events to enable a certain set of features.
+A module typically consists of storage items, functions, and events to enable a certain set of features.
 The following are the modules that ship with the Substrate Runtime Module Library (SRML).

 * [Assets](https://crates.parity.io/srml_assets/index.html)
 * [Aura](https://crates.parity.io/srml_aura/index.html)